 Roger is survived by his wife, Sharon Bouck Smith; his brother- and sister-in-law, W. Lynn and Jill Bouck, niece, Elizabeth (Libby) Bouck, and nephew, David Bouck, all residents of the Island of Martha’s Vineyard; a virtual family in Milano, Carlo and Erminia Bonati Staudacher, their daughters, Anna and Elisabetta, and their respective spouses, Roberto Faccincani and Luca Camassa, and children, Eleanora, Filippo, and Emma, Emanuele and Greta; and dear friends in Alfred—and from Maine to Florida and North Carolina to Arizona, with whom Roger shared his grace and knowledge on many foreign and domestic tours during 1989-2017.

 A memorial service will be held in Roger’s honor on August 21, 2021, at 2:00 p.m. in the Union University Church, Alfred, NY, followed by a reception at the UUC Church Center.
 For friends unable to attend, tributes may be sent to Sharon B. Smith, P.O.
 Box 782, Alfred, NY, 14802.

 Sharon would like to thank Brown & Powers Funeral Home for its assistance during this painful time.
 In lieu of flowers, those wishing to do so are asked kindly to contribute, in Roger’s memory, to: Union University Church, 29 North Main St., Alfred, NY 14802; Hart Comfort House, 141 East State St., Wellsville, NY 14895; The Lewy Body Dementia Association; or The Nature Conservancy.

-To plant a tree in memory of Roger Smith, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Roger Smith, please visit our Tree Store